Police are searching for the driver of a car that struck and killed a man early Saturday in Hollywood.

 Police may also look for surveillance video, such as red-light camera footage, in order to view the accident.

-The point is, due to the large amount of hit and runs in South Florida, the cops are very well prepared to take on an investigation.
-And given the bad press that South Florida drivers get, you'd better believe that police agencies are taking LSAs seriously, and will do just about anything to catch suspected offenders.
+The point is, due to the large amount of hit and runs in Miami-Dade County, the cops are very well prepared to take on an investigation.
+And given the bad press that Miami-Dade County drivers get, you'd better believe that police agencies are taking LSAs seriously, and will do just about anything to catch suspected offenders.